XkyXI/191-MinghuiChen/README.md

-# 3-way-merge
+# Git practice

-Contains a greeting.txt
+Contains folders for 3-way-merge and basic-commits